 Note: This article is the first part of a two-part series on water conservation for industrial systems.
-Part 2 will be featured in the January/February 2018 issue of Water Technology.
+Read Part 2 “Cooling Tower Water Systems” featured in the January/February 2018 issue of Water Technology.

 - The NALCO Water Handbook, Second Edition, McGraw-Hill Publishing Company.

 - Industrial Water Conditioning – Betz Handbook, Ninth Edition, 1991.